-Everything seems strangely innocent in Tokyo Ghoul episode 1 so far.
-Kaneki and Rize, the girl, have their date at the bookstore and talk about their favorite author.
+Everything seems strangely innocent in episode 1 of Tokyo Ghoul thus far.
+Kaneki and Rize, the girl, have their date at the bookstore and talk about their favourite author.
 He then notices that she’s not eating, but she says she’s on a diet and excuses herself to the restroom.
-Later, they both admit they had a good time and Rize says that she’s scared to go home alone because of the ghoul attacks in the area.
-Kaneki offers to walk her home, and they talk about Hide and books on their way back.
+Later, they both admit they had a good time, and Rize says that she’s scared to go home alone because of the ghoul attacks in the area.
+Kaneki offers to walk her home, and they talk about Hiding and books on their way back.
 He also reveals that both of his parents have died.

 The Million Dollar Ghoul

-Kaneki finds himself between life and death in Tokyo Ghoul episode 1.
+Kaneki finds himself between life and death in Tokyo Ghoul Episode 1.
 He feels as if he is underwater while the doctors operate on him.
 They say something about organ transplants.
 We catch glimpses of Rize swimming in the water with him.
 When he wakes up, one of his eyes is black with a red pupil, just like a ghoul.
-He finds the taste of food disgusting, and tells the doctor that food tastes slimy.
+He finds the taste of food disgusting and tells the doctor that food tastes slimy.
 The doctor says nothing is wrong, and they discharge him presently.
 When he gets home, he finds a care package from Hide on his door handle.
-There’s food and a note in the package.
+There are food and a note in the package.

-Hide continues to try to get into contact with Kaneki in Tokyo Ghoul episode 1.
+Hide continues to try to get into contact with Kaneki in episode 1.
 Meanwhile, Kaneki starts to feel the effects of the hunger setting in.
-When he is out in public, all he can do is smell and notice the other people around him and feel his hunger soar.
+When he is out in public, all he can do is smell and notice the other people around him and feel his desire soar.
 His anticipation is so obvious that people avoid him on the street.